virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 Nice!
 We are so close!
 Now all we have to do is tell Github we want this repository to be hosted on Github Pages.
 From the repository page, click on "Settings" at the top right of the page or go to github.com/yourgithubusername/yourgithubusername.github.io/settings.
 Scroll down to the "Github Pages" section.
 Under "Source", click on the drop down that currently says "None".
-Select the "main" branch and then click "Save".
+Select the "main" and then click "Save".
 Now, refresh the page and scroll back down to the "Github Pages" section.
 It should now say that your site is published.
 You can check the box next to "Enforce HTTPS".

 Your site is now live at yourgithubusername.github.io and can be visited by anyone at that address!
 Github Pages is using the files in your remote repo to generate this site.
 From now on, everytime you push changes to Github, they will automatically be reflected on your live site.
 That's why it is important to test locally by opening your HTML files in your web browser before pushing changes to Github.